go-godo/godo/README.md

 func (project *Project) Task(name string, args ...interface{})
 ```

-To add a default task, which runs when a task name is not provided on the command line
+To add a default task, which runs when a task name is not provided on the command line.
+The best practice is to use the "default" task to define the most frequently used
+dependencies.
+Avoid defining a handler for "default"

 ```go
 p.Task("default", []string{"clean", "stylesheets", "views"})